gbit-is/kibana-URL-filter-creator/README.md

 # Configuration
-There are 3 parameters that have to be set on lines 23-25
+There are a few parameters to set in config.ini

-* base: The base URL your kibana instance (for example: "https://your_kibana_url/app/kibana#/dashboard/")
+flaskPort - Does what it says, the port flask will run on

-* defaultBoardId: if no board id is provided, this is what it will default to (for example: "8f64416c-3f95-46b9-bf86-ae99dc03eabc" )
+baseUrl - This one has to be formatted like this: https://%yoururl%/SPACEapp/kibana#/dashboard/.
+If a link is for the default space, it will simply trim the "SPACE" part out of it and route to the default space, if another space is defined, it will use "SPACE" part of it to construct a url routing to that space

-* defaultIndexId: If no index id is provived, this is that it will default to (for example: "8f64416c-3f95-46b9-bf86-ae99dc03eabc" )
+defaultBoardId - If no id is provided in the link, this is the board that you get routed to (UUID) defaultIndexId - If no index is provided, this is the index used (UUID) defaultTimeString - If no time value is provided, this is the one that will be used (URL fragment) debug - enables verbose logging (BOOL)

 # Kibana versions this works on:
 I do not know if this works on older Kibana versions, but I am guessing it works with at least all 6 and 7 releases.
 I wrote this for my usage on 7.4.
-Also confirmed on 7.5, 7.6, 7.6.2 aaaand I have been using this through constant updates until at least 7.9, I just don't update this readme.md often
+Also confirmed on 7.5, 7.6, 7.6.2 aaaand I have been using this through constant updates until at least 7.9, I just don't update this readme.md everytime I update my cluster

 If you end up trying this on a diffirent version, please leave me a comment so I can note down here which version work and which versions don't